Manojkumar1007/Order-Execution-Engine/README.md

 - **Caching Layer**: Redis caching for faster order lookup
 - **Comprehensive Monitoring**: Metrics endpoint for queue and system health
 - **Graceful Shutdown**: Proper cleanup of resources during shutdown

+## Design Choices & Concepts

+### Why Market Order?
+We implemented **Market Orders** (as opposed to Limit Orders) for this execution engine to prioritize **speed and liquidity**.
+- **Immediate Execution**: Market orders are executed instantly at the best available price, ensuring the user enters/exits the position without waiting.
+- **Slippage Protection**: While market orders accept the current price, we enforce a strict `slippage` tolerance.
+If the price moves unfavorably beyond this limit during processing, the transaction is rejected to protect the user's value.
+- **Smart Routing**: Since the price is not fixed, the engine's value comes from finding the *best* market price across multiple DEXs (Raydium vs Meteora) in real-time.

+### Key Architectural Decisions
+1.  **Fastify vs Express**: Chosen for its low overhead and high performance, which is critical for a high-throughput trading engine.
+2.  **BullMQ (Redis Queues)**: Decoupling the HTTP request from the actual order execution is vital.
+It allows the API to remain responsive under high load while orders are processed reliably in the background wih automatic retries.
+3.  **PostgreSQL (Relational DB)**: Financial data requires strict consistency (ACID compliance) which SQL databases provide better than NoSQL alternatives for this use case.
+4.  **WebSockets**: Polling for order status is inefficient.
+WebSockets provide a direct, full-duplex channel to push updates (Routing -> Building -> Confirmed) instantly to the client.

 ## Architecture